-Our business depends on the continuous availability of our information technology, logistics and fulfillment infrastructure as well as the communications infrastructure in the markets in which we operate.
+We rely on the uninterrupted performance of our information technology to operate our business and maintain competitiveness.
 Any significant interruptions or delays in service or any undetected errors or design faults could result in limited capacity, reduced demand, processing delays and loss of customers or vendors and a reduction of commercial activity.
+Any failure to adapt to technological developments or industry trends could harm our business.

-Our reputation and ability to retain, acquire and serve our customers are dependent upon the reliable uninterrupted performance of our sites and the underlying infrastructure of the Internet, including availability of our own systems as well as fixed-line and mobile communications networks operated by third parties over which we have no control.
-Interruptions in continuous operation of our sites may occur as a result of circumstances outside of our control, including due to fire, flood, power loss, telecommunications failure, acts of war, terrorism, natural disasters, computer disasters, physical or electronic break-ins, judicial injunctions, sabotage or similar events.
-Any interruptions in continuous operation of our sites may have a material adverse effect on our business and results of operations.
-In particular, if any such interruptions were to occur at a time when our sites are expected to receive heavy traffic, such as during Black Friday sales or other highly-promoted sales events that contribute significantly to our annual GMV and net sales, the impact on our results of operations could be exacerbated.
+Our reputation and ability to retain, acquire and serve our customers depend upon the reliable uninterrupted performance of our sites and the underlying infrastructure of the Internet, including availability of our own systems as well as fixed-line and mobile communications networks operated by third parties over which we have no control.
+Interruptions in continuous operation of our sites may occur as a result of circumstances outside of our control, including fire, flood, power loss, telecommunications failure, acts of war, terrorism, natural disasters, computer disasters, physical or electronic break-ins, judicial injunctions, sabotage or similar events.
+Any interruptions in continuous operation of our sites may have a material adverse effect on our business and operations.
+In particular, if such interruptions were to occur at a time when our sites are expected to receive heavy traffic, such as during Black Friday sales or other highly promoted sales events that significantly contribute to our annual GMV and net sales, the impact on our results of operations could be exacerbated.
 We are dependent on the maintenance of reliable Internet and communications networks with the necessary speed, data capacity and security, as well as timely development of complementary products, for providing customers with reliable access to our sites.
 We also rely on third-party email service providers, Internet service providers, cloud computing service providers, mobile networks to deliver our email and "push" communications to customers and our sites.
 We do not have control over these providers or networks.

 We currently utilize two data center hosting facilities, of which one is located in Paris and one in Bordeaux, France.
 The data centers simultaneously handle our global information systems and are substantially similar to one another in internal structure, such that in case of a system failure at one French data center, we expect to be able to rely on the other.
 A failure may occur at one or more of our data centers, and our back-up systems may not function properly.
-Any damage to, or failure of, these third-party communication networks or our data centers, whether due to system failures, computer viruses, physical or electronic break-ins or other unexpected events or disruptions, could cause system interruption, delays and loss of critical data, prevent us from providing our services on a timely basis or limit or prevent access to our sites and cause partial or complete shutdowns of our sites.
+Any damage to, or failure of these third-party communication networks or our data centers, whether due to system failures, computer viruses, physical or electronic break-ins or other unexpected events or disruptions, could cause system interruption, delays and loss of critical data, prevent us from providing our services on a timely basis or limit or prevent access to our sites and cause partial or complete shutdowns of our sites.